naifen/todo-on-hooks/README.md

 A todo app built with React Hooks, Context API in pure functional components.
-Implement custom hooks, reducers with similar concepts in Redux.
+Implement custom hooks, reducers for data fetching.
+Inspired by the concepts of Redux.

 ## Usage